Conflict At The Office? A Simple Start to Fixing It.

 It’s also important to not hold the person to what they say.
 Our minds are often muddle and our thoughts confusing, especially when it comes to areas in conflict.
 They will most likely have a different — and hopefully deeper — understanding tomorrow.
 That’s okay, too.
 Don’t hold them to what they say today.

 These three imperatives must be taken in their entirety.
-If you endeavor to communicate — with no judgment — and seek common ground — you will have less conflict and tension in your life.
+If you endeavor to communicate — with no judgment — while committed to working together — you will have less conflict and tension in your life.
 Guaranteed.

-Be forewarned, however, that if you leave out even one of the three imperatives you will make matters worse, not better.
+Be forewarned, however, that if you omit even one of the three imperatives you will make matters worse, not better.
 If you pick only two of the three, you are certain to stir up a hornet’s nest.

 Heather Hollick has been helping others become better leaders and craft more meaningful careers for more than 25 years.
 Her experience spans both business and technology, operations and organizational development.
 Oh, and she was born in Canada, so she can't help but be helpful. 😉